Vietnam Veterans and Mesothelioma

 - Free health care may also be available to veterans with disabilities.
 Although most injured veterans who have a service-connected disability will qualify, it’s always best to read the eligibility requirements thoroughly.
 Visit the VA healthcare eligibility page for additional information.

 If you’re a veteran and haven’t been diagnosed with mesothelioma or any other asbestos-related illness, there is a chance that you’re part of the group of veterans who weren’t affected; however, it’s crucial to get regular medical checkups, especially if you suspect you worked around asbestos.
-Diseases caused by asbestos can have a latency period of up to fifty years, which means that Vietnam veterans are just now being diagnosed with asbestos illnesses.

 Mesothelioma Trust Funds

-Mesothelioma trust funds are funded by companies that made asbestos materials and products but have filed bankruptcy.
+Mesothelioma trust funds are funded by companies that made asbestos materials and products but have filed for bankruptcy.
 One of the stipulations of filing bankruptcy is to set aside funds to cover lawsuits brought against these companies by veterans, former employees, and anyone else affected by asbestos products linked back to each company.

 Trials and Settlements

-If you don’t qualify for a trust fund claim, you still may be eligible for compensation.
+If you don’t qualify for a trust fund claim, you may still be eligible for compensation.
 Not all companies have an asbestos trust fund set up, but that doesn’t mean they are any less responsible.
 A mesothelioma lawsuit can help you get the compensation owed to you.
-These types of lawsuits generally end in settlements, but in rare cases, you’ll go to trial.
-Again, an experienced mesothelioma lawyer will be able to walk you through the process and give you the best chance of a successful outcome.

 Additional Information